Gordon Liu: Career

 Liu's first break was with Chang's Film Company (a Shaw Brothers subsidiary operating in Taiwan) acting small parts for such films as 5 Shaolin Masters, Shaolin Martial Arts, and 4 Assassins.
 He starred in Challenge of the Masters (1976), as the folk hero Wong Fei Hung, and was featured in Executioners From Shaolin (1977) before starring in his signature role as Shaolin hero San Te in The 36th Chamber of Shaolin.

 The tale of the imperialistic struggle, while not a new one, was significant for the intense focus placed on the inner workings of Shaolin Temple itself.
 San Te, Liu's character, overcomes the temple's thirty-five chambers as he unwittingly undergoes the rigorous training regimen imposed by the temple's Head Abbott on the pretext of "earning" a right to study martial arts there.

 The "zero-to-hero" tale turned Liu into an international icon in spite of a frame far slighter than that of the folk hero himself (known as "Iron Arms" for the muscularity of his physique) and paved the way for a very healthy working schedule into the mid-1990s, even as younger, more agile martial artists eventually emerged.
 By the late 1980s, he had begun accepting smaller roles, such as in Lau Kar-leung's Tiger on the Beat.

 Liu has also been active in television, and was contracted to Hong Kong's TVB company for many years, continuing playing roles as a martial arts master.
 Though still performing some martial arts roles, he is at home as well in comedic, self-deprecatory or emotional characters.
 His second-most common role in TVB has been playing a Hong Kong Police Force officer.

 Quentin Tarantino had long been a fan of Liu, and hoped to find him a role in one of his movies.
 This eventually came to pass with the roles of Johnny Mo and Master Pai Mei in Tarantino's Kill Bill films.
 His roles in Kill Bill raised Liu's profile again and a renewed interest was shown by Chinese producers; since Kill Bill, Liu has returned to doing movies while continuing to do television for Hong Kong's TVB station.

-In 2008, Liu added a Bollywood film to his profile.
-Collaborating with Indian actor Akshay Kumar who is a top-billed Bollywood actor and also a martial arts performer in a film titled Chandni Chowk To China (CC2C).
+Other than being a staple in Hong Kong action movies and his foray into Hollywood, Liu also made his Bollywood debut in 2009's Chandni Chowk to China.
 He played the role of the villain, Hojo, a smuggler and a well-trained martial artist.
 Before this, he appeared as himself (along with his mentor Lau Kar Leung) in the 2009 film Dragonland, the first Italian documentary about martial cinema history, by Lorenzo De Luca.
 Liu attended as special guest star at the premiere in Rome, meeting his Italian fans for the first time.
 During August 2011, Liu had a stroke and put all his plans on hold to recover.
-Liu had cancelled all public engagements as of March 2012.